However, there is one thing you must understand — being compliant does not mean you’re secure.

 Basel III and IT controls

 Basel III doesn’t focus on financial IT compliance.
-Instead, it focuses on financial issues in the global banking sector, such as liquidity requirements and minimum leverage ratios.
+It instead emphasizes financial matters within the global banking sector, including liquidity requirements and minimum leverage ratios.

-Its predecessor, Basel II, defines whether a bank has adequate IT infrastructure or not.
-It suggests that financial institutions have systems in place to prevent:
+Its predecessor, Basel II, defined whether a bank has adequate IT infrastructure or not.
+It suggested that financial institutions have systems in place to prevent:

 - Improper disclosure of information